-After having completed our AS355 typerating, we have had our first couple of days in the sim.
+After having completed our AS355 typerating, we have started our simulator training.
 It’s an FNPT2 procedural trainer, which means it does not have any motion to making the pilot feel control inputs.

 The first things to get used to is the sensitivity of all the controls.
 Everything is so sensitive that all you need is a tiny touch of a pinky to induce a big pitch up or down moment.
 Small and gentle movements are key and require a bit of coordination to get used to.

 The first couple of hours were just about mastering this.
 In smaller helicopters, a normal climb is usually done by raising or lowering collective.
 In the simulator as well as the actual aircraft, all you need is a speed increase or decrease by about 2 to 4 kts and the vertical speed will change quite considerably, enough to use this if the desired altitude change is within 100 feet.

 Scanning is key to controlling the aircraft in IMC.
 The scan focusses mainly on the attitude indicator as this replaces your normal habit of looking outside.
 You always come back to this instrument before going to the next instrument in your scan.
 The scan changes as well depending on what you are currently doing.

 If it is straight and level, it is mostly AI – VSI – DI.
 VSI will show the altitude change (trend) quicker than looking at the altimeter.
 The altimeter becomes more important when levelling out.
 It is very easy to get distracted and get your scan interrupted, which is a sure way to let things go out of control if you’re not cautious!